vsch/flexmark-java/README.md

 =============

-Rework of [commonmark-java] to generate AST which allows recreating the original source, full source position references and easier JetBrains Open API PsiTree generation.
+Rework of [commonmark-java] to generate AST which allows recreating the original source, full source position references for all nodes and easier JetBrains Open API PsiTree generation.

 Main use is as the parser for [Markdown Navigator] plugin.

-This is a work in progress.
-No attempt is made to keep backward compatibility to the original project since it does not have mechanisms for full source references and an AST which can be used to re-create the source.

-All attempts are made to keep the blazing speed of the original parser but without sacrificing the needed functionality.

-Also, improve the ability of extensions to modify the behaviour of the parser so that any dialect of markdown could be implemented through the extension mechanism.
+Improve the ability of extensions to modify the behaviour of the parser so that any dialect of markdown could be implemented through the extension mechanism.

 The goal is to have a parser that can be easily extended to be compatible with: